sourcegraph/about/content/blogposts/2022/code-intelligence-platform.md

 **Better dev tooling frees up time and brainpower so devs can build better software.** If we were stuck with today's dev tooling forever, then software progress would eventually come to a halt.

+{/* This feeling is a big part of [why I love coding](https://slack.org/why-i-love-code) and what motivates me at Sourcegraph!
+And it's a reason to appreciate dev tools creators everywhere, who are indirectly helping to make people's lives better. */}

 If you doubt this, then imagine building today's software with 15-year-old build tools, package managers, and frameworks.
 It wouldn't be possible.
-So, why would you think today's dev tools will suffice unchanged 15 years from now?
+So, why would you think today's dev tools will suffice unchanged 15 years from now? {/* Look, I'm not someone who loves using the new buzzword tech.
+I use Emacs, and we use Go and TypeScript (with React) here at Sourcegraph.
+But I find even all of those things have gotten significantly better in the last 2 years even. */}

-{/* This feeling is a big part of [why I love coding](https://slack.org/why-i-love-code) and what motivates me at Sourcegraph!
-And it's a reason to appreciate dev tools creators everywhere, who are indirectly helping to make people's lives better. */}

-#### Dev tools need to constantly improve just to keep pace
+#### Dev tools must constantly improve just to keep pace with growing code complexity

 The situation is even worse than it seems.
 Code complexity isn't in equilibrium.
 Devs add complexity to their codebase constantly, without first dutifully removing complexity elsewhere.
 Code is much easier to write than to maintain or decommission, and this is becoming even more true as code becomes more interdependent.